MichalMaruska-TomTom/chicken-git/README.md

     $ cd chicken-git
     $ chicken-install

-Please note that the libgit library is currently a moving target, under heavy development.
-This library has been written and tested against libgit2 0.15.0.
+This library has been written and tested against Chicken 4.6 & 4.7 and libgit2 0.15.0.
+If you encounter problems, check your versions.
-I'll do my best to keep things up to date, but if you're running into problems, check your versions.

 ## API